-The BEST Slow Cooker Recipes for Black Beans can give you lots of ideas for cooking black beans in the slow cooker, including how to save money by starting with dried black beans!
-There are plenty of good ideas here to help you kick the canned bean habit.
+These Slow Cooker Recipes with Black Beans will help you use black beans more often, and there are also tips for cooking dried black beans!
+And if you’d like to save money on beans, there are plenty of good ideas here to help you kick the canned bean habit.

 Converting recipes from canned beans to cooked slow cooker beans is easy if you remember that one can equals 1 1/2 cups of cooked beans.
 When I’m smart enough to cook dried beans in my slow cooker and stock up in the freezer, I like to freeze them in small bags that hold just 1 1/2 cups so it’s easy to grab as many as I need.